greydanus/greydanus.github.io/_posts/2023-02-13-ncf-six-experiments.md

   <a href="https://github.com/greydanus/ncf" id="linkbutton" target="_blank">Get the code</a>
 </div>

-## Six Systems
+## Six systems

-We studied six systems of increasing size and complexity.
-The first of these was the free body: it served as a minimal working example.
-The next system was a simple pendulum, which was a minimal working example for studying periodic nonlinearities and radial coordinates.
+In order to determine how action minimization works on more complex systems, we studied six systems of increasing complexity.
+The first of these was the free body, which served as a minimal working example, useful for debugging.
+The next system was a simple pendulum -- another minimal working example, but this time with periodic nonlinearities and radial coordinates.

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:100%;">
   <img src="/assets/ncf/lagn_plus_schema.png">